Barcode Font Encoder Plugin

 visible, restart the computer and try again.
 If the fonts still

 do not appear, refer to IDAutomation's

-barcode font problems and solutions.
+barcode font problems and resolutions.

 Download the FileMaker Barcode Font Plug-In if using barcode